Ae3232/headless-cms/content/for-clients/_index.md

 whyCoteamsItemDescription1: And you still get the same quality due to minimized overheads.
 whyCoteamsItemImg2: "/images/why-coteams-img2.svg"
 whyCoteamsItemTitle2: 1-2 Weeks to start
-whyCoteamsItemDescription2: — due to the access to the thousands of the talents
+whyCoteamsItemDescription2: "— due to the access to the thousands of the talents"
 whyCoteamsItemImg3: "/images/why-coteams-img3.svg"
 whyCoteamsItemTitle3: 1-2 Days to scale up
-whyCoteamsItemDescription3: — due to the access to the thousands of the talents
+whyCoteamsItemDescription3: "— due to the access to the thousands of the talents"
 howCoteamsTitle: How Coteams Works
 howCoteamsSubTitle: Voluptatem accusantium doloremque
 howCoteamsItemImg1: "/images/how-coteams-img1.svg"